Beignets in New Orelans

 Remembering My Old Schwinn I learned to ride a bike in Grinnell, Iowa.
 Our sidewalk was buckled from tree roots, but by the time I was 6 I was flying down Summer Street.
 Barefoot and helmet-less, I pretended my little Schwinn was a pony!
 Best of all, I liked bike-riding with friends.
 I recently got to relive those carefree bicycle days with my friend Kim, in Florida.
 The quiet neighborhood was car-less and our heads were helmet-less.
 I pedaled with my flip-flops and squealed at my own wobbly steering.
 (I blame that on my heavy camera bag in the basket) We laughed our way to the beach for sunset and laughed some more when we had a little bike mishap, which ended with a skinned elbow.
 I'm not telling more.

 A bike celebration!
 A perfect way to remember being 6!
 Maypole When I attended P.S.
 35 in Staten Island, the first day of May was a big deal.
 The older kids got to do the Maypole, which impressed me to no end.
 Little Dutch Dance The first graders had to perform a little Dutch dance, which I vaguely remember.
 What I remember more vividly, is how my headband, covered in flowers and ribbons, fell over my eyes.
 Being a rule follower, I did as I was told and didn't let go of my partner's hands.
 I danced blindly and hoped no one would notice.
-(My head is nearest the flag) I was mortified when I discovered my mom had a photo to capture the memory.
-May Baskets
+You can tell which girl is me, in the photo.
+I was mortified when I discovered my mom had a photo to capture the memory.
+May Baskets So on this May Day, I had no options for a Maypole dance.
+I could have asked Don to dance with me, but instead I decided to make a May Basket, just as I would have done decades ago.
+I used to love the yearly ritual, when children made little paper baskets and filled them with candies and "flowers" pulled from the yard.
+We delivered them to our friends' houses and knocked on the door before running away.
+If caught we would be kissed.

 Sixty